TeamHeka/ChemoOnto/README.md

 python3 instantiatesChemoOntoWithFollowedLines.py -AC on -AA off -S off -R off
 ```

-## ChemoOnto structure and an example of its instantiation (simplified)
+## ChemoOnto structure and an example of its instantiation

 ![ChemoOnto](images/ChemoOnto_and_an_example_of_its_instantiation.png "ChemoOnto structure and example of instantiation")